JosephViscione/SaaS-Sales-Compensation-Model/README.md

 ## SQL Analysis

-The prior Excel model calculates everything, but some questions require a different angle.
-The underlying data was exported to a SQLite database and analyzed using four SQL queries, each targeting a specific business question relevant to 2026 planning.
+The Excel model calculates everything, but some questions require a different angle.
+The underlying data was exported to CSV, imported into MySQL Workbench, and analyzed using four queries, each targeting a specific business question relevant to 2026 planning.

-**01_accelerator_roi.sql** queries the return on accelerator spend by segment.
-For every dollar Veltora paid out in accelerators, SMB returned $37.63 in ARR, while Enterprise and Mid-Market returned nearly identical $27.65.
+**Query 1 — Accelerator ROI by Segment:** For every dollar Veltora paid out in accelerators, SMB returned $37.63 in ARR, while Enterprise and Mid-Market returned nearly identical figures around $27.65.
 The accelerator structure was funded across all three segments.

-**02_rep_churn_cost.sql** quantifies the true cost of mid-year attrition.
-Three reps left during the year, and the salary savings look fine on paper, but the quota gap tells a different story.
-The SMB AE departure alone left $51,000 in uncovered territory over six months, revenue that simply wasn't chased.
+**Query 2 — True Cost of Rep Churn:** Three reps left during the year, and the salary savings look fine on paper, but the quota gap tells a different story.
+The SMB AE departure alone left $51,000 in uncovered territory over six months — revenue that simply wasn't chased.

-**03_comp_efficiency.sql** measures ARR generated per dollar of total comp spend by segment.
-Enterprise led at $4.47 per dollar, Mid-Market came in at $3.99, and SMB trailed at $2.81, consistent with the attrition and ramp disruption that hit the segment hardest in H2.
+**Query 3 — Comp Efficiency by Segment:** Enterprise led at $4.47 in ARR per dollar of total comp spend, Mid-Market came in at $3.99, and SMB trailed at $2.81, consistent with the attrition and ramp disruption that hit the segment hardest in H2.

-**04_attainment_distribution.sql** buckets every rep-month into attainment bands rather than looking at individual performance in isolation.
-Enterprise AEs spent 37.5% of the months in the 100-119% range and 25% above 120%, with only 8.3% below 80%.
+**Query 4 — Attainment Distribution:** Enterprise AEs spent 37.5% of months in the 100–119% band and 25% above 120%, with only 8.3% below 80%.
 That is a well-calibrated quota.
+The distribution across Mid-Market and SMB shows more volatility, consistent with the roster disruption both segments experienced.

-The SQLite database and raw CSVs are included in the repo.
-All four queries can be run directly in DB Browser for SQLite.
+All four queries are in `sql/veltora_queries.sql` and can be run directly in MySQL Workbench against the exported CSVs.

 ## Interactive Dashboard